anyone-can-cook/educ152/assets/resources/educ152_need_to_know_r.md

 #> [1] 1 3 2
 ```

 - This is a character vector.
 Each element of a character vector is a string.
-Notice how each string is enclosed with a parenthesis.
+Notice how each string is enclosed with quotations.

 ```r